dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 Model Builder helps you create models for the following machine learning scenarios:

 - Sentiment analysis (binary classification): Classify textual data into two categories.
-- Text classification (multiclass classification): Classify textual data into 3 or more categories.
+- Data classification (multiclass classification): Classify textual data into 3 or more categories.
 - Value prediction (regression): Predict a numeric value.
 - Image classification (deep learning): Categorize images based on characteristics.
 - Object detection (deep learning): Find objects within images.
 This can find one or more objects and label them accordingly.